FAQ About Tissue Chips

 Learn More About Tissue Chips

-The Tissue Chip for Drug Screening initiative aims to develop 3-D tissue chips that researchers can use to predict the performance of a candidate drug, vaccine or biologic agent quickly and inexpensively.
+The Tissue Chip for Drug Screening initiative aims to develop, refine and integrate 3-D tissue chips that researchers can use to predict the performance of a candidate drug, vaccine or biologic agent quickly and inexpensively.
 Learn more about this program.